Grammar School

 The Grammar School includes Pre-K through 4th Grade.

 These years are a time of wonder and excitement as our teachers strive to develop in students a deep love of learning.
 The Pre-K & Kindergarten students are on campus (Mon/Wed) while the 1st - 4th grade students are on campus (Mon/Wed/Thur).
-All grade levels begin instruction at 8:00 am and end at 3:15 pm.
+Pre-K to 4th grade begin instruction at 8:00 am and end at 3:15 pm.

 In the grammar stages priority is given to reading, writing, grammar and math.
 Classical education teaches a child how to learn, and reading is particularly important because classical education places great weight on the written word.
 In addition, both classical education and the UMS approach emphasize the development of wisdom and virtuous character.